sisimai/rb-sisimai/set-of-emails/README.md

 Copyright
 ===============================================================================
-Copyright (C) 2018 azumakuniyuki, All Rights Reserved.
+Copyright (C) 2018-2019 azumakuniyuki, All Rights Reserved.

 License
 ===============================================================================
 This software is distributed under The BSD 2-Clause License.
-Files in logo/ created by @batarian71 are distributed under CC BY 4.0